EuroProofNet/europroofnet.github.io/_pages/WG4/Sep22/program.md

 breadcrumbs: true
 ---

+**Warning:** Time in Tbilisi (UTC+4)

 # Friday 23 September

-- 14:00

-- 15:00 [Geoff Sutcliffe](https://www.cs.miami.edu/home/geoff/), The TDTP library - Tons of Data for Theorem Provers <!--(online)-->
+- 12:30 CLAS lunch time

+- 14:00 [Claudio Sacerdoti](http://www.cs.unibo.it/~sacerdot/) (Universty of Bologna), the challenges of the EuroProofNet Working Group 4 on libraries <!--30'-->

+- 14:30 Georges Gonthier (INRIA Saclay) [online], TBA <!--60'?--> <!--Friday only-->

-- 16:00 [Enrico Tassi](http://www-sop.inria.fr/members/Enrico.Tassi/) (INRIA Sophia Antipolis), [Hierarchy Builder](https://github.com/math-comp/hierarchy-builder), algebraic hierarchies made easy (in Coq) <!--(online)--> <!--30'-->
+- 15:30 [Enrico Tassi](http://www-sop.inria.fr/members/Enrico.Tassi/) (INRIA Sophia Antipolis), [Hierarchy Builder](https://github.com/math-comp/hierarchy-builder), algebraic hierarchies made easy (in Coq) [online] <!--30'--> <!--Friday only-->

+It is nowadays customary to organize libraries of machine checked proofs around hierarchies of algebraic structures.
+One influential example is the Mathematical Components library on top of which the long and intricate proof of the Odd Order Theorem could be fully formalized.
+Still, building algebraic hierarchies in a proof assistant such as Coq requires a lot of manual labor and often a deep expertise in the internals of the prover.
+Moreover, according to our experience, making a hierarchy evolve without causing breakage in client code is equally
+tricky: even a simple refactoring such as splitting a structure into two simpler ones is hard to get right.
+In this talk we describe HB, a high level language to build hierarchies of algebraic structures and to make these hierarchies evolve without breaking user code.
+The key concepts are the ones of factory, builder and abbreviation that let the hierarchy developer describe an actual interface for their library.
+Behind that interface the developer can provide appropriate code to ensure retro compatibility.
+We make a demo the HB language using the hierarchy-builder addon for the Coq system.

+- 16:00 coffee break

+- 16:30 [Geoff Sutcliffe](https://www.cs.miami.edu/home/geoff/) (University of Miami), The TDTP library - Tons of Data for Theorem Provers [online] <!--30'--> <!--Friday after 14:00-->

+- 17:00 [Florian Rabe](https://kwarc.info/people/frabe/) and [Michael Kohlhase](https://kwarc.info/people/mkohlhase/) (University of Erlangen), Experiences from Exporting Major Proof Assistant Libraries <!--(online?)--> <!--30-60'-->

+The interoperability of proof assistants and the integration of their libraries is a highly valued but elusive goal in the field of theorem proving.
+As a preparatory step, in previous work, we translated the libraries of multiple proof assistants, specifically the ones of Coq, HOL Light, IMPS, Isabelle, Mizar, and
+PVS into a universal format: OMDoc/MMT.
+Each translation presented great theoretical, technical, and social challenges, some universal and some system-specific, some solvable and some still open.
+In this talk, we survey these challenges and compare and evaluate the solutions we chose.
+We believe similar library translations will be an essential part of any future system interoperability solution and our experiences will prove valuable to others undertaking such efforts.

-- 16:30
+- 18:00 end

+- 19:00 dinner together in some restaurant

 # Saturday 24 September

-- 09:30 [Fabian Huch](https://www21.in.tum.de/team/huch/) (Technical University of Münich), Finding facts in large formalization libraries: Two Isabelle/AFP attempts <!--30'-->
+- 09:15 [Fabian Huch](https://www21.in.tum.de/team/huch/) (Technical University of Münich), Finding facts in large formalization libraries: Two Isabelle/AFP attempts <!--30'-->

+- 09:45 [Yiannis Stathopoulos](https://www.cl.cam.ac.uk/~yas23/) (University of Cambridge), TBA <!--30'?-->

+- 10:15 coffee break

-- 10:00 [Alexander Best](https://alexjbest.github.io/) (VU Amsterdam), Metaprogramming for Automation of Library Maintenance
+- 10:45 [Alexander Best](https://alexjbest.github.io/) (Vrije Universiteit Amsterdam), Metaprogramming for Automation of Library Maintenance <!--45'-->

 Large libraries of formal proofs are becoming increasingly common, and pose several challenges for the maintenance and upkeep if they are to